How to Meditate Without Crossing Your Legs

 How Meditation Without Crossing Legs Works

-Mindful.net frames posture as a support for awareness, not a test of flexibility.
-For a broader beginner sequence, the full how to meditate guide walks through anchors, timing, and returning after distraction.
+Mindful.net treats posture as a condition that supports awareness, not as a flexibility exam.
+If you want the larger beginner sequence, the full how to meditate guide explains anchors, session length, and how to return after distraction.

 Posture supports meditation; it does not perform it for you.